roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© Allison's hands played softly in my hair, making the intimate moment even sweeter.
+Allison's hands played softly in my hair, making the intimate moment even sweeter.
 I wanted nothing more than to give this beautiful, radiant, redhead the most earth-shattering, body-quaking orgasm of her young life.

  Ten minutes became fifteen which became twenty before Allison gently pulled my head deeper into her oasis of sweetness, a subtle instruction that I, of course, obeyed.
 My tongue penetrated her pussy while my mouth nibbled on her clit.
 Slow at first and then quicker, I moved my head up and down, painting her pussy with my paintbrush tongue.
 My head pulled in once again, deep inside her, she gently rubbed her pussy on my face, slyly fucking herself.
 I extended my tongue as far as I could and allowed the beautiful goddess to get herself off on my tongue and face.